karma v1.0

 bucket |

 UTC day in YYYYMMDD format.
-If omitted on writes, Karma uses today's UTC bucket. |
+If omitted on writes, Karma uses the current UTC day. |

 value |

-Unsigned 64-bit amount.
+Unsigned 64-bit usage amount.
 Counters never go below zero. |

 Protocol

-Karma 1.0 accepts only protocol v2 requests:
+Karma 1.0 accepts protocol v2 only.

-- one request is one JSON object followed by
+- One request is one JSON object followed by

-\n; - one response is one JSON object followed by
+\n. - One response is one JSON object followed by

-\r\n; - every request must include
+\r\n. - Every request must include

 {